yybuxiu04/k8smeetup.github.io/docs/tasks/configure-pod-container/pull-image-private-registry.md

+---
----title: Pull an Image from a Private Registry
+title: Pull an Image from a Private Registry
 ---

 {% capture overview %}